tractr/traxion/apps/docs/docs/01-Overview/02-getting-started.md

   class-transformer
 ```

-## Configure the generator inside the prisma schema
+## Configuring the Generator within the Prisma Schema

-Add to your schema the following lines:
+Add the following lines to your schema:

 ```prisma
 generator traxion {